J4SSGG/MkvM/README.md

     # This is required so the app can read the files.
 You will use this later in environment variables (see below)
     volumes:
       - /your/path/to/movies:/app/media               # This is the path to the folder where the app will look for the files to process
-      - /your/path/to/documents:/app/config           # This is the path to the database file the app will create and use.
-The replacements file will be read from here too!
+      - /your/path/to/documents:/app/config           # This is the path to the database file, to the track_names.txt file, and to the replacements file.
+The app will create the database if it does not exist.
     environment:
       - WorkingDirectory=/app/media                   # This is the default value to read into /media; notice volume matches here ... you can change it to /media/subfolder if the volume contains subfolders: /your/path/to/movies/subfolder
       - DatabaseFile=/app/config/mkvm.sqlite          # Update this if you want to use a different name for the database file  (remember to update the volume too in the volumes section)